Atlas Corp. (ATCO) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Atlas Corp.
-(ATCO) by analysts is $16.88, which is $0.59 above the current market price.
-The public float for ATCO is 209.98M, and at present, short sellers hold a 4.95% of that float.
-On February 24, 2023, the average trading volume of ATCO was 2.09M shares.
+The average price point forecasted by analysts for Atlas Corp.
+(ATCO) is $16.88, which is $1.47 above the current market price.
+The public float for ATCO is 209.98M, and currently, short sellers hold a 4.95% ratio of that floaft.
+The average trading volume of ATCO on February 28, 2023 was 2.12M shares.

-ATCO’s stock has seen a 0.46% increase for the week, with a 1.99% rise in the past month and a 0.33% gain in the past quarter.
-The volatility ratio for the week is 0.31%, and the volatility levels for the past 30 days are at 0.71% for Atlas Corp.
-The simple moving average for the last 20 days is 1.64% for ATCO stock, with a simple moving average of 10.89% for the last 200 days.
+The stock of Atlas Corp.
+(ATCO) has seen a 0.72% increase in the past week, with a 3.35% rise in the past month, and a 0.13% gain in the past quarter.
+The volatility ratio for the week is 0.35%, and the volatility levels for the past 30 days are at 0.51% for ATCO.
+The simple moving average for the last 20 days is 1.35% for ATCO stock, with a simple moving average of 10.68% for the last 200 days.

 Analysts’ Opinion of ATCO